 Academic integrity is fundamental to learning and is consistent with the Institutional Learning Outcomes (ILOs) espoused at Guam Community College.
 The concept of academic integrity lies at the very heart of any college, and learning and scholarship cannot thrive without this fundamental value.
-Therefore, academic dishonesty cannot be tolerated.
+Academic dishonesty, therefore, will not be tolerated.
 Students who commit such acts expose themselves to sanctions as severe as expulsion from the College.